 3 guys, a Land Rover and vast South American countries such as Argentina, Bolivia, Paraguay, Brazil, and Chile to explore and get the most out of.
 Hours and hours of raw footage turned into nearly 6 minutes of never-ending landscapes, warm sunsets, and local scenery that can be seen in a film (unfortunately no longer available on its original source).

 Apart from world-known landmarks; Peru has a lot more to offer.
 Over 200 people have talked about their experiences while in South America with Peru for Less.

-Have you ever dreamed of travelling to South America?
+Have you ever dreamed of traveling to South America?